Sign Up Free

 What This Means If You Use DeFi

 You don't need to build oracles or audit their code to make better decisions.
 But you do benefit from understanding that every DeFi protocol you interact with depends on an oracle, and that oracle's reliability directly affects your risk exposure.
-Here are the practical implications.

 Know which oracle your protocol uses.
 Most reputable protocols document their oracle provider.
 Aave, Compound, and most major lending platforms use Chainlink price feeds.
 Some newer or smaller protocols use less battle-tested alternatives.
 This information is typically available in the protocol's documentation or on their security page.
-If it's not disclosed, treat that as a yellow flag.
+If it is not disclosed, treat that as a yellow flag.

 The Core Dependency